jham005/esto-perpetua/src/contents/06-order-details.md

 ---
 title: Order contact details
 ---
-For furthe rinfo on the Falkirk area foundries see the Falkirk Local History Ass website
+For further info on the Falkirk area foundries see the Falkirk Local History Ass website:
+Facebook page: Falkirk Made Friends & Cast Iron Telephone Box Regeneration.
 The Great Places Project Our Stories Website.
-Two History books on Carron Co
+Two History books on Carron Co:
+Carron Co by RH Campbell 1961.
+Where Iron Runs Like water, A new History of Carron Iron Works 1759-1982 by Brian Watters, 1998.
+Falkirk Museum at Callendar House, has a iron small display.
+The Old Kirk Museum in Kirkintilloch has a good iron display.
+A rare Carron Co K2 phone kiosk is on exhibit at the Glasgow Transport Museum.

 For further info contact Dr Duncan Comrie via email <greensandart@gmail.com>

 ![Sausages and egg](IronheartpanonAgaJune2022.jpg "L")